TheOdinProject/curriculum/web_development_101/installations/command_line_basics.md

   1. Create a new directory in your home directory with the name `test`.
   2. Navigate to the `test` directory.
   3. Create a new file called `test.txt`. *Hint: use the `touch` or `echo` command.*
+  4. Open your newly created file in VSCode and make some changes, save the file, and close it.
-  4. Navigate back out of the `test` directory.
+  5. Navigate back out of the `test` directory.
-  5. Delete the `test` directory.
+  6. Delete the `test` directory.
 </div>

 That's it--you're done with command line basics!
 If you commit to doing most things from the command line from here on out, these commands will become second nature to you.
 Moving and copying files is much more efficiently done through the command line, even if it feels like more of a hassle at this point.